-Tracey Follows is the Founder of Futuremade.
-She works with brands and helps them develop strategies to future-proof their organisation.
-Prior to launching her futures consultancy, she worked as Head of Strategy at Wired Consulting, Chief Strategy and Innovation Officer at the Future Laboratory and Chief Strategy Officer at J. Walter Thompson Worldwide and London.
-This year at Cannes Lions, Tracey will serve as the president of the new Creative Strategy Lions and make an appearance as a speaker on stage.
+Tracey works with brands to help them develop strategies to future-proof their organisations.
+Prior to launching her Futuremade consultancy, she worked as Head of Strategy at Wired Consulting, Chief Strategy and Innovation Officer at the Future Laboratory and Chief Strategy Officer at J. Walter Thompson Worldwide and London.

 For those who have experienced the Amazon Go pilot store, you will know how powerful the pull of convenience can be.
 Amazon has taken its transactional, functionally efficient online experience and transported it into the physical environment.
 Through a combination of sensors, cameras and some machine learning techniques we can literally shop on automatic, choose an item and then walk straight out of the store, paying for it sometime later in the cloud.

 It’s very impressive as a frictionless experience.
 But via facial recognition, gesture recognition, and many other biometric indicators, personal data of a whole new level will be unconsciously handed over to Amazon through experiences like this.

 There are only two reasons brands are engaged in collecting personal data of this nature: i) to ensure they are placing the right product in front of the right person at the right time; or ii) to predict what that person will want to buy next.

 The marketing industry has spent the last ten years trying to hone the first of these practices but as we start to enter the next decade, predictive analytics will come to the fore and we will start to see a shift from behavioural analytics towards biometric analytics.

 “In an algorithmic world driven by biometric data, it’s going to be harder and harder to find something that truly has the element of surprise.”